Read in Your Language Russian Spanish French German Italian Portuguese Dutch

 This monastery located on a rocky mountain is also known as the Tiger’s Nest.
 Built in the 8th century, it is believed to be the site where the 2nd Buddha, Guru Rimpoche meditated.
 It is one of the most important Buddhist pilgrimage sites in the Himalayas.

-goto topGet Free Tour Quotes
+goto topGet Quotes

 Adventure in Bhutan